[3.7] Sovyn's Lazy Pally - Tanky Templar with Max Block

 Possibly the best choice if you have access to one in the early game (level 11 requirement) is a Lycosidae unique shield with its solid block chance, some armour and life, plus offensive benefits.

 Another possibility if you have access to one in the early game is a Crest of Perandus unique shield with its high 31% chance to block.
-We do miss out on armour going with a Crest of Perandus but it is a decent option until you reach Merciless difficulty.
+We do miss out on armour going with a Crest of Perandus but it is a decent option until you reach endgame.

 As this build relies on the shield as its main source of armour (due to the Increased Defenses from Equipped Shield nodes on the passive skill tree), it is a good idea to look for a shield with plenty of armour on it.
 Therefore, you may want to consider a 'Tower Shield' with high armour, block, life and resists.
 For example:

-Another very affordable option and probably the best endgame choice for many people is Lioneye's Remorse.
-Honorable mentions for the unique shields include Titucius' Span, Chernobog's Pillar and Daresso's Courage.
+Another very affordable option for traders and probably the best endgame choice for many people is Lioneye's Remorse.
+Honorable mentions for the unique shields include Titucius' Span, Chernobog's Pillar, Daresso's Courage, and Thousand Teeth Temu as this last one has the ability to regain life as you block.

 For Most Folks - I suggest a hard hitting physical weapon with an attack speed suffix.
 As with all melee builds, you will need to constantly upgrade your weapon while leveling in order to keep your kill speed up.
 Look for rare one handed weapons with high physical damage percentage (XXX% increased Physical Damage) and flat physical (Adds XX-XX Physical Damage) and attack speed (XX% increased Attack Speed) bonuses.
 Preferably all three.
 Some flat elemental damage on your weapon is alright if you can't find a perfect weapon but won't make much difference.
 Alternatively, a fun variation on the basic build uses Facebreaker gauntlets for some hand-to-hand action instead of a weapon.
 Just starting out, The Screaming Eagle works.
 An upgrade from that would be Brightbeak.
 After that, Mightflay may be an option depending upon your attack skill choice below.
-Then, For end game, you should aim for a 'rare' (yellow item) weapon with 250 or more physical DPS, a very doable goal with Master Crafting.
+Then, For end game, you should aim for a 'rare' (yellow item) weapon with 250 or more physical DPS and some critical strike chance to ensure that your elemental overload buffs stays up, a very doable goal with Master Crafting.
 A type of weapon called a 'claw' fitting this description offers the additional benefit of regaining life and possibly mana as well while you attack.
 A weapon type called a 'thrusting sword' has the benefit of having additional base weapon range which could be useful depending on your attack skill choice (more about attack skills below).
 As an example, for most folks, a good set of weapons as you level up will look something like this:

-For Rich Folks - For characters over approximately level 75, you will want a weapon with a good critical strike chance along with good damage.
+For Rich Folks - For characters over approximately level 60, you will want a weapon with a decent critical strike chance along with good damage.
 Depending on your attack skill choice, I recommend one of the relatively affordable endgame unique weapons.
-These include Bino's Kitchen Knife, Scaeva, or Doryani's Catalyst.
+These include Scaeva, Bino's Kitchen Knife, Doryani's Catalyst, or Varunastra.

-If you already have one (if not just get one of the above), you may want to go with a high critical strike chance rare weapon (sceptre, dagger, claw) with 350 or more physical DPS as this may be usable.
+If you already have one (if not just get one of the above), you may want to go with a high damage rare item with some critical strike chance and 350 or more physical DPS as this may be usable.
 Or a high physical damage rare without any additional critical strike chance, although not ideal, will work acceptably.

 For Most Folks - The Anvil is a unique amulet that is nearly required to max block earlier on -- assuming you can live with its drawbacks.
 Another top choice is Stone of Lazhwar, which is quite nice with this build, especially for maps.
 It will add a healthy chance to block spells with this build, which does make a noticeable difference in areas filled with spell casters.